 The PMOC is in agreement with MWAA's assessment regarding the critical path.
-MWAA continues to carefully analyze the schedule and continues to hold DTP accountable for changes made to the agreed schedule.
+MWAA continues to carefully analyze the schedule and continues to hold DTP accountable for changes made to the agreed schedule, which appears to be yielding the desired results.